What is Last Mile Delivery? Complete Guide 2025

 Retail and online stores must fulfill orders quickly to meet same-day delivery demands.
 This requires expanding the reach and improving delivery efficiency nationwide.

 Amazon excels at this with its widespread fulfillment centers.
-Rapid order fulfillment not only meets customer expectations but also improves brand loyalty and customer retention.
+Rapid order fulfillment helps meet customer expectations and improves brand loyalty and customer retention.

 4. Smart technology sensors

-The last-mile delivery technology we have today has made this distinctly possible.
+The last-mile delivery technology has made this distinctly possible.
 Many fulfillment centers can now control their warehouse’s temperature, air quality, and humidity levels.
-Plus, sensors can also be added to packages to detect the humidity or temperature levels of the inventory.
+Plus, they can also add sensors to packages to detect the humidity or temperature levels of in-transit orders.

 5. Crowdsourced delivery and the gig economy